 Seeing which pages, and blog articles, are viewed by your own audience is helpful in improving your content plan.

 If you do not see your most crucial Affiliate Marketing articles and site pages at the listing of the best ten landing pages, so it is time to repurpose your content to make sure you’re driving visitors to those pages via social networking and email marketing campaigns.

 Spending time at the behaviour section will make it possible for you to develop a consciousness of exactly what content your site visitors find the most precious.
-You can use this as a guide for what works and what doesn’t when it comes to blog topics and page types.
+From this part, you can have a clear knowledge about which pages/ posts are working and which one’s are not working.

 For instance –

 If you notice that the top-visited pages are blog articles about social networking, yet not one of your design sites is rank at the top, you have to invest more time blogging on social networking than you do about design.